 Cells that normally circulate in the blood vessels of the dermis below the epidermis, specifically T lymphocytes, leave the vessels in the dermis and cause functional disorders in the epidermis cells causing the development of psoriasis lesions.

-Activated T lymphocytes exert their effects by releasing certain substances, such as tumor necrosis factor α (TNFα), interferon γ (IFN-γ) and interleukins 1, 2, 6, 8, 12, 15, 17 and 23.
+Activated T lymphocytes exert their effects by releasing certain substances, such as tumor necrosis factor α (TNFα), γ (IFN-γ) and interleukins 1, 2, 6, 8, 12, 15, 17 and 23.

 Substances that play a major role in those changes that lead to the appearance of psoriasis damage are interleukins 1 and 2 and tumor necrosis factor a (TNF-a).